giftyemefatechhub/sustainableproject/public/doc/work-with-a-example-python-development-repo.md

 make version
 ```

-You can change the executable used by defining it of the commandline or as a environment variable.
+You can change the executable used by defining it of the command line or as a environment variable.

-This is how to change on the commandline.
+This is how to change on the command line.

 ```
 PYTHON=python3 make version